-No. Full-fat coconut milk is needed as the cream (the fat) is what creates a creamy texture.
+No, full-fat coconut milk is needed as the cream (the fat) is what creates a creamy texture.
 Without it, the ice cream would be super ice-y.

-No. Coconut milk is best for this recipe as it's one of the only nut milks that has the fat content necessary to produce a creamy ice cream.
+No, coconut milk is best for this recipe as it's one of the only nut milks that has the fat content necessary to produce a creamy ice cream.

 You can use any sweetener of choice in this recipe.
 I have made this several times with coconut sugar and love the taste!
 If using a sugar in solid state (ie. coconut sugar), simply whisk the sugar into the coconut milk to dissolve it before pouring it into the ice cream maker.
 This makes sure the milk is perfectly sweet.
-If you prefer your ice cream sweeter, add another Tbsp or so of sweetener until you reach the desired sweetness.
+If you prefer your ice cream sweeter, add another tablespoon or so of sweetener until you reach the desired sweetness.